 There are no short cuts to TOEFL success.
-The TOEFL exam is hard.
-In it, you are required to demonstrate many different skills in a short period of time.
+The TOEFL exam is hard and you are required to demonstrate many different skills in a short period of time.
 You have to be able to multi-task and to think quickly.

-But, there are many ways you can help yourself to study better.
+There are however, many ways you can help yourself to study better.
 Here are some ideas.

 After many years of teaching, I can tell how lessons with a new student are going to go just by how organized they are.
 It’s true!